ctrager/budoco/README.md

 https://stackoverflow.com/questions/15410265/file-upload-progress-bar-with-jquery

 ### Features that I'll only get to if there are users out there willing to donate some money for them.

+* another post type, for change history

+* Email/Slack notifications about changes

+* if I create issue-user table, then I can do:
+-- notifications with watch/mute
+-- seen, unseen
+-- voting

+* Reminders that an issue is stale - has been in same status n days

 * More permissions/restrictions/workflow logic.
 It's fun to write code that allows the user to do something.
 It's less fun to write code to STOP the user from doing something.
 With the old BugTracker.NET, this kind of code became the hardest for me to work with and to be sure it was right.